projectEndings/Endings/articles/balisage_2022/02_2_index.md

 ### Indexing

+staticSearch works by generating an "inverted index" from the tokenized documents; this index is simply a directory full of JSON files on the file system: each unique stemmed term has a JSON file to itself, named for itself ('book.json', 'walk.json', etc.) that contains information about the documents in which that term appears.
+This means that when the search page queries the index, it need only retrieve the individual JSON files for the terms which are in the search; the bulk of the index is never retrieved.

 #### Stem Files

-staticSearch works by generating an "inverted index" of JSON files on the file system: each unique stemmed term has a JSON file to itself, named for itself ('book.json', 'walk.json', etc.) that contains information about the documents in which that term appears.
-This means that when the search page queries the index, it need only retrieve the individual JSON files for the terms which are in the search; the bulk of the index is never retrieved.

 Here's an example of the stem file for the term "glow":